vertexproject/synapse/docs/synapse/deploymentguide.rst

 .. note::

-    It is stronly encouraged that you use a numbered hierarchical naming convention for services where the first part of the name is a 0 padded number and the second part is the service type.
-The above example ``00.axon`` or ``00.cortex`` used below allow you to deploy mirror instances in the future where the AHA name ``cortex.<yournetwork>`` will automatically resolve to the current leader.
+    We strongly encourage you to use a numbered hierarchical naming convention for services where the first part of the name is a 0 padded number and the second part is the service type.
+The above example ``00.axon`` will allow you to deploy mirror instances in the future, such as ``01.axon``, where the AHA name ``axon.<yournetwork>`` will automatically resolve to which ever one is the current leader.

 You should see output that looks similar to this::